chakra-ui/chakra-ui/.changeset/codemod-fast-upgrade-preview.md

 "@chakra-ui/codemod": minor
 ---

-Make `upgrade` faster and its dry run actually useful.
+Speed up the `upgrade` command and add a readable dry-run preview.

-- Transforms now run in-process instead of spawning a Node process each.
-A full run drops from ~30s to a few seconds on a small project.
+- Run transforms in-process instead of spawning a Node process per transform, taking a full run from ~30s to a few seconds.
-- `upgrade --dry` lists the files that would change and, per file, the components and props it would touch (e.g. `Button, color palette`).
+- `upgrade --dry` now lists the files that would change and, per file, the components and props it touches (e.g. `Button, color palette`).
-- Projects with many changed files get a `chakra-codemod-report.md` with the full breakdown; smaller ones print inline.
+- Large projects write the full breakdown to `chakra-codemod-report.md`; smaller ones print it inline.
-- The `color-mode` transform no longer installs a snippet during a dry run, and uses the current CLI flag instead of the removed `--yes`.
+- Stop the `color-mode` transform from installing a snippet during a dry run, and use the current CLI flag instead of the removed `--yes`.
-- The `steps` transform no longer injects a stray `Steps` import into files that don't use a stepper.
+- Stop the `steps` transform from adding a stray `Steps` import to files that don't use a stepper.